 5 Holiday Pet Safety Tips

-Pets are part of the family, and dogs and cats are often included in holiday festivities.
-Because this busy season can be overwhelming for pets, and many common holiday foods and decorations can pose potential life-threatening risks to pets think ahead on how to keep the holidays safe, healthy and fun for both pets and pet lovers.
+The holiday season is a special time for families, and pet lovers may find special ways to include their dog or cat in holiday festivities.
+However, this busy season can be overwhelming for pets and many common holiday foods and decorations can pose potentially life-threatening risks.
+It is important to keep the holidays safe, healthy, and fun for both pets and pet lovers alike.

 Hosting a holiday spread this year?
-Many human foods can be dangerous for pets, so always remember to keep the buffet and full plates out of reach from your pets.
-Make sure cats and dogs stick to a, and only feed your dog or cat complete and balanced pet food, and feed treats in moderation.
+Many human foods can be dangerous for pets, so always remember to keep the buffet and full plates out of reach.
+Only feed dogs or cats complete and balanced pet food, and feed treats in moderation.

 The following human foods can be dangerous for pets to consume:

 - Sweets and baked goods: Holiday baked goods are often too rich for pets and may also contain xylitol, an artificial sweetener linked to liver failure and death in dogs.

 - Chocolate: It may be a common ingredient for holiday baking, but chocolate is toxic to cats and dogs.
 The toxicity can vary depending on the type of chocolate, the size of the pet, and the amount they ingested.
 It’s best to keep all chocolate away from pets.

 - Table scraps: Foodstuffs that are high in calories and fat that can lead to obesity and pancreatitis, a potentially life-threatening inflammation of the pancreas caused by high–fat diets.
 So even in considering feeding small amounts, think twice before slipping your dog the extra turkey skin and gravy underneath the dining room table.